Disclaimer

 Times are stable

-To be eligible for PR card renewal, you must have been physically present in Canada for at least 730 days (2 years) within the last five years, or meet specific exceptions (accompanying a Canadian citizen spouse, working for a Canadian company abroad, or accompanying a PR spouse who is working for a Canadian company abroad).
-If you don't meet the residency obligation, your application may be refused and you could lose your permanent resident status.
+To be eligible for PR card renewal, you must have been physically present in Canada for at least 730 days (2 years) within the rolling 5-year period before IRCC assesses your application, or qualify under a specific exception: accompanying a Canadian-citizen spouse abroad, working for a Canadian business abroad, or accompanying a PR spouse working abroad for a Canadian business.
+If you don't meet the residency obligation, the application may be refused and your PR status can be revoked.

 Track how processing times have changed over recent months